-Mentors are required to attend Virtual Mentor Orientation on Wednesday March 29, 2023 at 6:00pm on Microsoft Teams
+Mentors are required to attend Virtual Mentor Orientation on Wednesday, January 15, 2025, 5:00-6:00pm on Microsoft Teams.

-D. CEO Match Celebration
+D. CEO Kick-off Celebration

-Mentors are required to attend the CEO Program's Match Celebration.
+Mentors are required to attend the CEO Program's Kick-off Celebration.
 At the celebration, mentors will meet their interns and have a chance to mingle with other interns, teachers and family members.
-The CEO Match Celebration takes place Wednesday, April 5th, from 6:00 - 7:30PM at the DC Public Schools Central office (1200 First Street NE Washington, DC 20002).
+The CEO Kick-off Celebration takes place Wednesday, January 22, 2025, from 6:00 - 7:30PM at the DC Public Schools Central office (1200 First Street NE Washington, DC 20002, 10th Floor).
 Light refreshments will be served at the Celebration.